Mindjet/mindjet.github.io/_posts/2016-10-14-data-binding-1-en.markdown

      android:onClick="@{adapter.onclickListener}"
      android:text="@{user.name}"/>
 {% endhighlight %}
-You can see that `onClick` can also be bound to a widget by using `data-binding`.
+You can see that `onClick` can also be bound to a widget by using data-binding.

-Let's go back to `MyBindingAdapter` and check the method `getView`:
+Let's go back to MyBindingAdapter and check the method `getView`:

 {% highlight Java %}
 public View getView(int position, View convertView, ViewGroup parent) {